shockbytes/DanteX/README.md

 `GoogleService.plist` file and in `firebase_options.dart`.
 **The configuration files will be provided by @shockbytes upon request**.

+### Testing

+Developers should be aiming for tests to cover all the major functionality.
+We are using `Mockito` to generate mocks required for testing.
+To be able to run the tests, you'll need to run `flutter pub run build_runner build` from the repo root to generate the mocks required for the tests.

 The overview of the features to be worked on can be found in the following Github project: https://github.com/users/shockbytes/projects/1/views/1